-Where the sibling of the child making the application is under assessment for a Statement of Special Educational Needs or Education Health and Care Plan, then they will be counted as a sibling from the time that the school is named on the final plan.
+Where the sibling of the child making the application is under assessment for an Education Health and Care Plan, then they will be counted as a sibling from the time that the school is named on the final plan.

 If a school has a catchment area, it is a geographical area set around the school from which children are admitted.
-Subject to consultation, a map of the proposed catchment area is available for inspection by parents at the school.
+Subject to consultation, a map of the proposed catchment area is available for inspection by parents at the school and on the school website.
 The address that determines a child’s catchment area is the place where s/he is ordinarily resident with his/her parent(s) or legal guardian(s).
 (If there is a joint address please see the Home Address section below to determine which address will be used.)

 Looked After Child

 A ‘Looked After Child’ is a child who is:

 (a) in the care of a local authority, or

 (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22(1) of the Children Act 1989) at the time of making an application to a school.

 (c) internationally adopted previously looked after children (IAPLAC)

 This also applies to a ‘Looked After Child’ or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements or special guardianship order.
 If children have ever been Looked After or Adopted or subject to a residency or special guardianship order evidence would need to be provided and the LA reserve the right to ask the parent to provide this.
 This includes those children who appear (to the Local Governing Body) to have been in state care outside of England and ceased to be in state care as a result of being adopted.